 There is near universal consensus that paying attention to Diversity and Inclusion is beneficial for student, staff and faculty engagement and organizational success.
 Often, organizations employ mentoring programs to effect inclusion, or to help promote diversity within the organization.
 Rarely, however, do participants in these mentoring initiatives understand how much difference in culture, background and perspective can impact the mentoring relationship or how to leverage those differences to maximize the effectiveness of mentoring.
 This session will introduce a model of cultural competency, create deeper understanding of the pillars of culture, and offer concrete strategies on how to leverage differences to create understanding, trust and results in mentoring.

-Moderator: Lyle D. Feisel, Dean Emeritus, SUNY Binghamton
+Moderator: Lyle D. Feisel, Dean Emeritus, SUNY Binghamton, New York

 ASEE offers awards in a variety of areas, from best paper, to teaching recognition, to professional and technical honors, to a lifetime achievement award.
 This event showcases some of ASEE's best and brightest.